mrdavehill/Python--Cisco-ACI/README.md

 ## Python--Cisco-ACI

+### The 'Always On' sandbox has been down for a while but I've just checked and today 8/01/24 - it's back baby!

 On this page:

 classes/version_411k - Cisco ACI objects as python classes for Version: 4.1(1k) <-- depreciated

 classes/version_521g - Cisco ACI objects as python classes for Version: 5.2(1g)

-.travis.yml - config file for Travis CI test automation (runs test_pytestDeploy.py on git push)
+.travis.yml - config file for Travis CI test automation (runs test_pytestDeploy.py on any repo changes)

 requirements.txt - lists the required extra python libraries